opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/airtable.rst

 .. admonition:: Note
    :class: note

    The Airtable Rest API is limited to 5 requests per second per base.
-Try not to scheldule updates of tables from the same base  all at once.
+Try not to schedule updates of tables from the same base  all at once.